Hazzerback25/News_Research_Tool_project/READme.md

 This is an End-to-End LLM project which takes in a bunch of news article URLs and when prompted, the model retrievs the answer from our aggregate knowledge base.

 ## Technologies used
--Python, LangChain, OpenAI API and FAISS indexing
+-Python, LangChain, OpenAI API, Streamlit and FAISS indexing

 ## Features
 - Makes use of UnstructuresURLLoad to collect and store the unstructured text data from various articles.